js-uri/csc-212/assignments/a2/readme.md

-# Homework Assignment 2 (due February 22nd)
+# Assignment 2

 The goal of this assignment is to review the use of *classes* and *dynamic arrays* in `C++`, both in the context of a *maze generation* application.
-The assignment is worth a total of 120 points.
+The assignment is worth a total of 50 points.
 If you have any questions or need any help, please visit us during office hours and/or post questions on EdStem.

-> If you need to post any of your actual source code on EdStem for any reason, **please** be sure to tag the post as being *visible to instructors only*, so that you don't inadvertently share code with others and violate class rules on *plagiarism*.
+> If you need to post any of your actual source code on edstem for any reason, **please** be sure to tag the post as being *private* / *visible to instructors only*, so that you don't inadvertently share code with others and violate class rules on *plagiarism*.

 ## What is a Maze?
 A maze is a puzzle, with starting and ending points, in which a player is tasked to find a path connecting an starting point to an ending point.
 Many algorithms for automatically generating random mazes have been proposed.
 In this assignment we will implement a *randomized depth-first search* approach that uses *dynamic arrays*.
 For the context of this assignment, every maze is two-dimensional and it only contains 1 starting and 1 ending cell.
 There should be exactly one path connecting both cells.
 The example below illustrates a random maze of dimensions `n=6, m=12`, `n` rows and `m` columns.
 Note that the starting point always happens at cell `0, 0` and the ending point at `n-1, m-1`.